-Sometimes even people who reach great heights of success don’t believe that they should be there.
-Constant doubts creep through their thoughts that they’re not worthy.
-Sometimes this can drive people to improve, but all too often impostor syndrome crushes people under its weight.
+Sometimes even people who reach great heights of success do not believe that they should be there.
+Constant doubts creep in through their thoughts, claiming that they are not worthy.
+Sometimes this can drive people to improve, but all too often, over time it can begin to crush people under its weight.

-It doesn’t take huge success to feel like an impostor, even the lowliest of employees and freelancers may suffer from impostor syndrome.
-Even a small amount of success will make you feel like a fraud if you aren’t confident in the quality of your own work.
+It doesn’t take huge success to feel like an impostor.
+Common employees and freelancers may suffer from impostor syndrome.
+Even a small amount of success will make you feel like a fraud if you are not confident in the quality of your own work.

-For most people, impostor syndrome symptoms do not actually inhibit their ability to eventually get their work done but add stress and anxiety.
-Nevertheless, for some people impostor syndrome can be debilitating.
-Some people get trapped in a cycle of social anxiety, over-preparation and procrastination.
+For most people, impostor syndrome symptoms do not actually inhibit their ability to get their work done. it does, however, cause unnecessary stress and anxiety.
+But for some people, impostor syndrome can be debilitating.
+It can cause a specific kind of cycle of social anxiety — over-preparation and procrastination.
 Over-preparation and procrastination can prevent them from doing the work that needs to be done.